keinsieg/punktkonfig/README.md

 # 🌸 userdots

-> A curated collection of my personal dotfiles — clean, minimal, and crafted for everyday hacking.
+> A curated collection of my personal dotfiles — minimal, clean, and tailored for efficient daily development.

 `userdots` is my portable, version-controlled setup for a Unix-like environment.
 It includes configs and customizations for tools I use daily, focused on speed, clarity, and aesthetic consistency.